Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 - a **DRV8871 motor driver**
 - interchangeable adapters for **flasks**, **tubes**, and **plates**

-The goal of this build is to provide a reproducible open hardware shaker that is easy to print, assemble, modify, and document.
+The aim of the project is to provide a reproducible open-hardware shaker that is easy to print, assemble, adapt, and improve.

 ---